-A video-recorded interview features the interviewee(s) responding to questions without looking into the lens.
-It's useful for deepening understanding and contextualizing using expertise or personal experiences.
+A video-recorded interview responding to questions without looking into the lens.
+It's useful for deepening understanding, illustrating concepts, and contextualizing using expertise or personal experiences.
 Use it for engaging students and conveying body language.
-Avoid it when the main goal is understanding theoretical concepts or developing specific skills.
+Avoid it when developing specific skills.
+Combine and text/images to introduce core concepts before students watch the video.